ukcoderj/Orleans-3.6.2-LoadTest/README.md

 ## WARNING

 If you choose the 'distributing multiple storage accounts between Silos, be aware that this is not done properly.
 Its good enough for this load test, but it's not resilient.

 You should use a 'custom persistence provider' to shard properly and ensure data will load back nicely in the event of silo failures.
+See my other repo -> [Sharded Orleans Table Storage](https://github.com/JsAndDotNet/OrleansShardedTableStorage) for an example of this.

 ## What does the project do?